CheckPointSW-Community/Jenkins-SourceGuard/README.md

  > You can change the default by changing the value of HTTP_PORT=  on /etc/default/jenkins

- The Jenkins build is created using the pipeline option using my Github project as SCM and a declarative scripted pipeline.
+ The Jenkins build is created using the pipeline option using my Github project as SCM and a declarative scripted pipeline detailed in the  Jenkinsfile

  ![Screenshot](script.png)